heliohackweek/Wang/README.md

   - Sometimes, a prescribed closure may give inaccurate results for certain problems.
 - Our ultimate goald is to use Machine Learning to extract the more accurate closures from kinetic simulation results.
 - Our goal for this Hackweek is a little bit shifted to make the tasks feasible within the time frame.
-  - We will use data computed from a known closure, that works well for a certain type of problems (i.e., 1d electrostatic Landau damping.
+  - We will use data computed from a known closure, that works well for a certain type of problems (i.e., 1d electrostatic Landau damping).
   - It is highly likely that the same methodology/enhancement will be usable to train data from actual kinetic simulations.
 This work is a reproduction of the work in a recent [Ma+ 2020 POP](http://arxiv.org/abs/1909.11509).